devops329/devops/instruction/playbooks/playbooks.md

 Create a playbook for the JWT Pizza that covers what to do when the JWT Pizza Factory endpoints fail to respond or are experiencing high levels of latency.

 Put your playbook in a file named `playbooks/jwtFactory.md` and commit it to your fork of the `jwt-pizza` repository.
 When you are done submit the URL of your playbook to the Canvas assignment.
-The structure of your playbook should looks something like the following:
+The structure of your playbook should look something like the following:

 ```
 https://github.com/byucsstudent/jwt-pizza/blob/main/playbooks/jwtFactory.md